Solar power clouds Australia's $10 billion sale of 'poles and wires'

 Traditional energy companies are floundering even more in Germany, Europe's biggest solar user.

-According to German energy giant RWE AG, which in 2013 blamed plant closures caused by solar demand for its first annual loss in 60 years, it and the three other energy giants - E.ON, Vattenfall and EnBW - have seen 70 percent of their combined market value wiped off since 2007.
+According to German energy giant RWE AG (RWEG.DE), which in 2013 blamed plant closures caused by solar demand for its first annual loss in 60 years, it and the three other energy giants - E.ON (EONGn.DE), Vattenfall [VATN.UL] and EnBW (EBKG.DE) - have seen 70 percent of their combined market value wiped off since 2007.

 The power networks in Australia are now hoping they can stay in business if households use the grid as a conduit for selling back or trading unused power.
 The partial privatisation could help bring that about.